 People often say, "you must be so proud of yourself."
 I am but I am not there yet.
 I can acknowledge how hard I have worked but there is no room for complacency.
 I'm not recovered yet.
 Until I am, I am always in danger of slipping back into that nightmare that robbed me of so much in my life that I can't fathom how I could ever have kept it around.
 The only explanation is that I was seriously sick.
 Someone who cannot stop hurting themselves so deeply and potentially fatally is seriously ill.
 If the internal pain was visible, they would probably get the treatment they need more easily too.

 Kantor & Kantor, LLP's Eating Disorder Practice

-Dealing with, and seeking treatment for eating disorders can be emotionally and financially devastating, but it doesn't need to be that way.
+Dealing with and seeking treatment for eating disorders can be emotionally and financially devastating, but it doesn't need to be that way.
 Kantor & Kantor, LLP has developed a specialized legal practice representing clients whose claims for treatment of eating disorders have been wrongfully denied by their insurance company.
 If you have been denied treatment for an eating disorder by your insurance company, we can help.
-Call (800) 446-7529 or log on to www.kantorlaw.net to learn more about how we can help you.
-We offer no cost consultations, and we work on a contingency fee basis which means you don't pay us a fee unless we get your claim paid.
+Call (877) 783-8686 or contact us online to learn more about how we can help you.
+We offer no-cost consultations, and we work on a contingency fee basis, which means you don't pay us a fee unless we get your claim paid.